Pinoy Big Brother: Season 2

+The second season of the reality game show Pinoy Big Brother aired on ABS-CBN for 126 days from February 25 to June 30, 2007.

-Pinoy Big Brother: Season 2 is the second main season of the Philippine ABS-CBN reality television series Pinoy Big Brother and the fourth season overall.
-As with the show's previous main and spin-off seasons, it also aired a companion program on Studio 23.
-It began with a live party on February 25, 2007.
-It ran for 126 days until June 30, 2007, which was the longest stay of housemates inside the house until Double Up.
+This season is the second civilian season and fourth season overall to air on the network.
+This season broke the previous season's record of fourteen days, which was the longest stay of housemates inside the house until it was broken by the next civilian season by only seven days.

 The season was won by Beatriz Saw, who garnered over 1.5 million votes, or about 30.29% of total votes cast during the open voting, which started on June 17, 2007.
 This is also the record-breaking highest total of actual votes in the history of Pinoy Big Brother and other all text-based votes reality programs in the Philippines as of now.

-Toni Gonzaga and Mariel Rodriguez reprised their roles as primetime and UpLate hosts respectively, while Celebrity Edition housemate Bianca Gonzalez hosted the Update reports.
-First season housemate Jason Gainza joined the hosts as the Man-of-the-Street reporter.

-Meanwhile, Asia Agcaoili again took hosting chores for the show's companion program on Studio 23, along with the puppet Pining.
-They shared hosting chores with new host Sitti Navarro.